sahilrajput03/learn-react/README.md

 - Possible way: We can generate a static build with multiple html files generated for each route which then be easily crawled by search engines.

-Also, Google won't know that the "/app/news/partner/6036639a657a566248b973f7" url exists.
-Google can't find it because the site requires login.
-Adding react-helmet is to prepare for the future, when the pages are publicly visible.
-We just didn't want to forget to add it before the site goes public, so we wanted to get it implemented early

 ![image](https://user-images.githubusercontent.com/31458531/224196068-b57e9618-080d-4b28-b304-fba6fee6ab9f.png)

 Source: